jordanrobinson/blog/_posts/2018-01-12-quick-and-easy-sitecore-image-processors.md

 {% gist jordanrobinson/d5740f50928fb5cbe494fade98a40353 TintProcessor.cs %}

-Note for this I'm using the great C# library [ImageProcessor](http://imageprocessor.org/) which as named pretty coincidentally in this situation.
+Note for this I'm using the great C# library [ImageProcessor](http://imageprocessor.org/) which is named pretty coincidentally in this situation.

 We'll also need some code to intercept the request and push our parameter to where it should go.